oracle-livelabs/oci-migration/ecc-developer-hol/query/enduserpersonalization/enduserpersonalization.md

   	 Username: eccuser
 Password: welcome1
     ```
-2. You will see the below screen,  From **General Ledger Super User** responsibility navigate to **General Ledger Command Center**
+2. You will see the below screen,  from **General Ledger Super User** responsibility navigate to **General Ledger Command Center**
         ![EBS home screen](../images/genz100.png "EBS home screen")

-3. You will see the "Account Analysis" dashboard and within the "Account Analysis" dashboard you can see the "Period activities by Period name" Trellis chart.
+3. You will see the "Account Analysis" dashboard.
+And, within the "Account Analysis" dashboard you can see the "Period activities by Period name" Trellis chart.
 We will explore "Expenses" by clicking on "expenses" from the legend in the chart.
         ![Personalize dashboard](../images/fg1.png "Personalize dashboard")